amrisi/amr-guidelines/amr.md

-(b) If the text contains a more specific English term to describe the type of entity, we use it instead to fill the `:instance` role.
+(b) If the text contains a more specific English term to describe the type of entity, we use it instead to fill the *instance* role.
 For example:

 ```lisp